 Can Filipinos Save in Dubai?

-With the rough draft above of the expenses one can incur in Dubai, it makes me wonder if Filipinos can save in the UAE.
+With the rough draft above of the expenses one can incur in Dubai, it makes me wonder if Filipinos can really save money in the UAE.
 Well the answer is YES, but…

 Yes, but… you will have to sacrifice the first few years of employment to establish yourself in your chosen field.
 Gain experience and seek employment with better pay.
 By then, you can charge a better rate.

 You can also save on expenses by stocking food & preparing your own lunch instead of paying ready-made meals.
 Using a car-lift service when there’s no more bus or metro available.
 Not going out often is also another option.

 One insightful conversation I had with a Pakistani taxi driver the other day was an eye-opener.
 We were discussing about how it is to live in Dubai and how it’s a great that there are plenty of opportunities that it offers for many skilled workers and those that have ambitions.
 The taxi driver said that we sometimes don’t get the same opportunity in our home countries.
 But more often, many people come to Dubai and take ‘whatever job’ is available.
 Accept whatever job that is offered to you.
 Stay and finish your contract, but while in your current job, you can start searching for the next one.

 Although this may not be the best advice, this is definitely a reality that a lot of people face.
 Of course, when he says “Whatever job” — it doesn’t mean that you have to accept the first opportunity along the way.
 Make sure that it also is within boundaries and budget you’ve set for yourself.
 Understand the set-up before agreeing to the job offer to make sure that you survive working and finishing your employment contract.

 Yes, not many expats are lucky as our first world counterparts.
 But we also should not settle for whatever salary is offered to us if it’s not something that we can work with.